paxdotdev/pax/README.md

 ### Low-level, fast, and universal

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
-It's very fast and very light-weight. (up to 120FPS rendering, target <100KB runtime disk footprint)
+It's very fast and very light-weight. (up to 120FPS rendering, as low as 100KB disk footprint)

 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.

 ### Ergonomic and fun to use

-Inspired by [prior art](#inspiration), Pax aims to be intuitive, familiar, and hopefully even fun to write.
+Pax aims to be intuitive, familiar, and hopefully even fun to write.
+To achieve this, Pax builds on conventions and ergonomics established by a variety of [prior art](#inspiration).

 Note: until additional host languages (like JavaScript) are supported, any application logic attached to Pax must be written in Rust.